Pidongg/pdq_evaluation/README.md

  - `--mAP_heatmap` flag should not generally be used but enables mAP/moLRP evaluation to be based not upon corners defined by PBox/BBox detections, but that encompass all pixels of the detection above given threshold of probability (0.0027).

+ - `--num_workers` number of parallel worker processes to use in the CPU when making the calculations for the PDQ score.
+By default, this value is 6.

  For further details, please consult the code.